HearthSim/Sunwell/README.md

 You can switch any cards cost icon by setting `costHealth: true` either when creating the card, or through the update function.

+### Hide a card's stats

+If you specify `"hideStats": true`, the mana cost and the attack/health/durability gems will not be rendered.

 ## Community

 Sunwell is a [HearthSim](http://hearthsim.info) project.
 All development